-When we are bored, it can be difficult to muster up the energy and motivation to get anything accomplished.
-To make matters worse, the bored ADHD mind desperately seeks out stimulation, which can lead to impulsive behavior or getting stuck in negative thinking patterns.
+When we’re bored, it can be challenging to muster up the energy and motivation to get anything accomplished.
+To make matters worse, understimulated ADHD can lead to impulsive behavior or getting stuck in negative thinking patterns.
 In short, boredom often leads to trouble.

 The ADHD brain seeks out stimulation, and it doesn’t differentiate between positive and negative.
 This is why it is so important to avoid falling into the boredom rut, where thoughts and distractability can run amok!
 While it’s impossible (and maybe not even preferable) to avoid boredom completely, there are a few things you can do to keep it to a minimum in order to avoid those ADHD pitfalls.